codybloemhard/termdaw/README.md

 # termdaw

 A daw, in a terminal.
-Termdaw is a (or should become a) terminal, graph based programmable pipeline digital audio workstation that is friendly to automatization and AI/Algorithmic composition.
+Termdaw is a (or should become a) terminal, graph based programmable pipeline digital audio workstation that is friendly to automatization and algorithmic composition.

 ## MVP Goals

 - Audio
   - [x] Render audio
     - Any samplerate: will up or down sample from project rate